 All enrolled students at NCNM are required to carry medical health insurance coverage.
-The college offers two options.
-If a student possesses their own policy, he or she may waive the student health insurance by providing a completed NCNM Student Health Insurance Waiver form with proof of adequate coverage to the Office of Student Services no later than the end of the second week of classes of the first term of enrollment.
+The college offers a student health insurance option.
+If a student possesses their own policy, he or she may waive the student health insurance by providing a completed NCNM Student Health Insurance Waiver form with proof of adequate coverage to the Office of Student Life no later than the end of the second week of classes of the first term of enrollment.